LAST UPDATED – 10/18/2022 – Landscape Photography Tips

 How to Best Shoot on Overcast Days

 I cannot tell you how many times I have been traveling where the skies are overcast and I have heard someone say that they are putting their camera away because it isn’t even worth shooting photographs in these conditions.
 Granted, shooting photographs with an overcast sky can be challenging.
 For one thing, the sky almost always looks grey, drab, and boring.
 The lighting is also less than ideal with an overcast sky, which means that you need to work harder to find light or help your camera compensate.
 However, with some helpful instruction, you can still find ways to capture amazing photographs, even with an overcast sky.

-One of the best tips that I can give you for photographing landscapes on an overcast day is to find ways to take the primary focus of your image away from the overcast sky.
+One of the best landscape photography tips that I can give you for photographing landscapes on an overcast day is to find ways to take the primary focus of your image away from the overcast sky.
 You don’t want the viewers of your photographs to fixate on the drab and boring sky, so you need to find ways to lure their eyes elsewhere.
 For instance, when we visited Sydney, Australia last year, we had a lot of bad weather in the 3 days that we stayed there.
 Instead of giving up and not photographing the beautiful harbor bridge, I found a way to creatively photograph the bridge that would put the user’s attention on the bridge and not the overcast sky and bad weather.
 As you can see in the photograph above, from this angle the bridge becomes the overwhelming factor in the photograph and you hardly notice that the sky is overcast and bland.

 The Keys to Taking Pictures in Fog